chriskalmar/DockerBootstrapOSX/README.md

 To shut down the virtual machine(it does take a bit of memory) use the command `boot2docker down` and to start it up again use `boot2docker up`.

-The containers may not start up automatically with the VM.
-To start them use the command `docker start dns log ui`.
+The containers *may* sometimes not start up automatically with the VM.
+View running containers using the command `docker ps`.
+To start all of them use the command `docker start dns log ui`.

 Now read up on Docker.
 It's pretty simple to get started from this point.